cvidler/rtm_deploy/README.md

 `-E` DO NOT Execute upgrade once copied.
 Use this if you're wanting to copy a non-upgrade package.

- -m  Use manual upgrade (12.4.13+ only) otherwise automatic upgrade.
+`-m` Use manual upgrade (12.4.13+ only deployment file version is checked) otherwise automatic upgrade.
 (No effect with -E)

 **Post upgrade reboot**